StoicDreams/WebUI/README.md

 ## About

-Web UI is a framework with the purpose of simplifying and minizing boilerplate code when creating new SPA websites built in Rust and running solely on front-end webassembly (i.e. a web browser).
+Web UI is a framework with the purpose of simplifying and minizing boilerplate code when creating new SPA websites built in Rust and running solely on front-end webassembly (i.e. a web browser.)

 Web UI is not suitable for those looking to build a website that is hosted and run on a webserver, only feeding html, css, and javascript to a browser.